International Women’s Day 2026 “Give to Gain”

 Waullo Dawn is the FDV hub jointly established by HOPE and Yorgum, in partnership with Ishar Multicultural Women’s Health Services, Women’s Legal Service WA, Aboriginal Legal Services of WA, Ngala, Ruah Community Services, 360 Health + Community and Marmun Mia-Mia.

-Sarah Ford, our founder and director, was privileged to be invited to talk to senior members of staff from both services about their work and advocacy in this space.
+Sarah was invited to talk to senior members of staff from both services about their work and advocacy in this space.
 We very much hope that we can work together in the future.

 Sarah wishes to thank the staff of Waullo Dawn and Yorgum Healing Services for their time and for making her feel so welcome.
 The work you do for our community is outstanding.